tornqvist/yeet/README.md

     }
   }

-  // ↓ Continue when removed from the DOM (only happens once) clearTimeout(timeout)
+  // ↓ Continue here when removed from the DOM (only happens once) clearTimeout(timeout)
 }
 ```